leereilly/swot/README.md

 `.group`

 ## How to change a domain to this repository
 If a university changes its email domain or name, you can submit a pull request with necessary changes.

+## Additional references
+Please refer to `CONTRIBUTING.md` file of this repository to read more about repository structure and contributing rules.

 ## FAQ
 #### There are many domains in my university, how can I add all of them?
 If all the domains used for teachers' and students' email are in the same upper-level domain, you can add the upper-level domain.
-For example, if there is a domain `joedoe.org` owned by a university, and there are subdomains such as `stud.joedoe.org` and `prof.joedoe.org`, you can add joedoe.org domain, and both students and teachers will be able to request their free licenses.
+For example, if there is a domain `joedoe.org` owned by a university, and there are subdomains such as `stud.joedoe.org` and `prof.joedoe.org`, used by the students and the teachers respectively, you can add `joedoe.org` domain only, and both students and teachers will be able to request their free licenses.

 However, if the upper-level domain is also used by alumni, research staff, and other people who do not participate in education directly, we encourage you to add separate subdomains, if it is possible.

-If the university uses several email domains in different upper-level domains (for example, `euroacademia.ee` and `euroacademia.eu`), please submit several different files with the same content (i.e., same name of the university) in your pull request.
+If the university uses several email domains in different upper-level domains (for example, `euroacademia.ee` and `euroacademia.eu`), please submit several files with different paths and the same content (i.e., same name of the university) in your pull request.

 #### Some universities have their names duplicated in the first and the second line in respective .txt file in this repository.
 Shall I put the university name twice in my .txt file to have the domain added?
-No. We have no idea why they put two identical lines into .txt file, it does not make sense in this repository.
+No, it's not needed.
 However, nothing bad happens if you do it, don't worry.
 It does not affect our decision on your request.